haxsaw/errator/README.rst

 Installing
 ----------

-As of 0.3, ``errator`` is comprised of a Python module and an extension wrapper.
+As of 0.3, ``errator`` is comprised of a Python module and an extension.
 You can install it with ``pip install errator``, or you can clone the Git project and build from source (more on this below).

 Quick Start
 -----------